 Getting an appraisal is a fairly straightforward and easy process since professional appraisers know the ropes when it comes to valuing vehicles of all types.
 You may find yourself needing this type of appraisal if you are the executor of an estate, going through a divorce or dealing with an insurance claim, all of which require accurate hard-copy appraisals.
 You may also just want the appraisal for yourself and your records if you are an avid collector or hobbyist.

-Most appraisers appraise a variety of valuables and property, including furniture, furs, jewelry and fine art.
+Most appraisers appraise a variety of valuables and property, including furniture, furs, jewelry, and fine art.
 For this reason, it is essential to go with a certified appraiser who has a history of appraising cars or one who specializes in auto appraisal to ensure that they have the appropriate background to establish your vehicle's true worth.

 If you are planning to auction your car through an auction house, then a professional appraiser is likely on staff to provide official values for items before they roll onto the auction block.
 Even those that don't have their own appraisers working for them can generally point you towards an appraiser you can hire on your own.

+Figuring car worth may seem like a tedious endeavor.
 For the most accurate car appraisals, be sure to ask if the appraiser uses the Uniform Standards of Professional Appraisal Practice (USPAP) when compiling their appraisal reports.
 USPAP offers specific guidelines appraisers should follow and it recommends generally accepted appraisal methods to ensure the accuracy of the appraisal.